caltechads/django-wildewidgets/README.md

 ### With Ajax (the data will load after the page has been loaded)

-Create a file called `wildewidgets.py` in your app directory and create a new class.
+Create a file called `wildewidgets.py` in your app directory and create a new class derived from the chart class that you want.
 You'll need to either override `get_categories`, `get_dataset_labels` and `get_datasets`, or override `load`, where you can just call the functions you need to call to set up your chart:

     from wildewidgets import StackedBarChart